-Email complete application and documentation as one PDF to:
+Email complete application and documentation as one PDF no later than 11:59pm on March 1st to: rf@fascrs.org

-rf@fascrs.org

 VI.
 Application Review

 The Research Foundation Research Committee reviews all completed applications received by the deadline through a peer review process.
 The committee is composed of funded researchers who are members of the ASCRS.
 Members of the committee serve pro bono and do not participate in evaluation of applications from applicants or institutions in which there is a conflict of interest.